sabari2018/PDL_2020-2021_GR5/INSTALL.md

   - Open the project
   - Open the Maven panel (on the right) and click the refresh button if no project is shown in
   - Unfold the project in the Maven panel
-  - In "LifeCycle" select "Clean" and "Compile" to run the project
+  - In "LifeCycle" select "Clean" and "Compile" to run the project Or you can run mvn clean install compile command in terminal of Intellij